pattonsgirl/CEG2350/Labs/Lab09/README.md

 6. Fill out the `git` `branch` Guide with commands used to work with branches.

 ## Part 3 - [makey makey](https://www.youtube.com/watch?v=X1mYalegtdI&ab_channel=MakeyMakey)

+It is expected that you are using your AWS instance or a Linux based system where you have cloned your repository to complete the tasking.

 **Useful commands: `make`**